 The following products contain a combination of both insecticide and fungicide, enabling the control of both insect pests and disease: myclobutanil containing cypermethrin (Resolva Rose 3 in 1, Rose Shield Bug & Fungus Killer, Roseclear Ultra Gun 2, Vitax Rosegarde) and triticonazole containing acetamiprid (Roseclear Ultra, Roseclear Ultra Gun).When a proprietary product contains an insecticide as well as a fungicide it would be preferable to use an alternative product if pests are not a problem on the plants treated.

-Inclusion of a pesticide product does not indicate a recommendation or endorsement by RHS Gardening Advice.
+Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Macrophoma leaf spot is caused by the fungus Macrophoma candollei.
 It is a weakly pathogenic fungus, resulting in numerous tiny black raised fruiting bodies found on dying or dead straw-coloured leaves.
 Like Volutella blight, it is associated with plants under stress and is easily managed by improving cultural conditions.

 Both new and well established plants may fail completely for no obvious reason.
 This may be due to a soil-borne disease called Phytophthora root rot.